The best Mac VPN in 2023

 (Image credit: Krisda/Shutterstock)

-1. ExpressVPN – The very best Mac VPN
+2. ExpressVPN – The best Mac VPN for beginners

 ExpressVPN is an excellent VPN for Mac and just about every other device as well.
-It’s a delight for privacy-conscious users, offering class-leading privacy with an intuitive kill switch, auto-connect, and an independently audited no-logs policy.
+It offers class-leading privacy with useful features like a reliable kill switch, auto-connect, and an independently audited no-logs policy.

 Surfshark offers an excellent mix of affordability and top-quality privacy protection.
 With super simple apps, unlimited connections and the option to add on antivirus as well, it offers unparalleled value for money.

-With servers in more countries than rivals ExpressVPN and NordVPN, Surfshark establishes itself as a top choice for streaming global content.
-Mac users will benefit from a 7-day free trial in addition to the standard 30-day money-back guarantee.
+With servers in 100 countries, Surfshark establishes itself as a top choice for streaming global content, all for under $2.50 a month.
+Mac users can also claim a 7-day free trial in addition to the standard 30-day money-back guarantee.

 ExpressVPN on a Macbook